rsaboriogap/petzila-api-testing-tool/README.md

     you@yourmachine:/path/to/patt$ java -jar build/libs/patt.jar -l

-If you think this tool is useful to you buy Randy Saborio (rsaborio@wearegap.com) a beer.
+If you find this tool useful buy Randy Saborio (rsaborio@wearegap.com) a beer.